psionman/psionman_set/ubuntu/mate.md

 1. Select *BlueMenta* theme

 1. On the top panel, right click and choose Add to panel.
-	  Reove the *Mate* menu and add:
+Remove the *Mate* menu and add:

 		* Menu bar
 		* Clock
-		* Menu Bar
 		* Shut down
 		* Volume control